 On top of staffing, funding, and resourcing difficulties, an ongoing row with both the city council and the HSE that threatens to fundamentally change the operation of the service certainly does nothing to alleviate the strain that the firefights are under.
 The HSE and Dublin City Council, in the face of strident opposition from the fire brigade, have sought for a number of years to end the tenure of its ambulance service, and to bring that service under their own control.

 Under the current model, you call 999 with a cardiac or respiratory arrest in Dublin, and you are likely to be cared for by the fire brigade, all of whom are trained as paramedics.
 Paramedics are trained to not only learn first aid, but to also use the latest technology, for instance, the Heartsine’s 450P defibrillator.
-A further one hundred of those are advanced paramedics.
+On the subject of technology, paramedics also need to be clued in on their vehicle and its maintenance, as like any vehicle, it can break down and things can deteriorate.
+Ambulances or fire engines can sometimes sit at the side of the road with their engine running, and not move a single mile.
+Maintenance needs to be done judged on engine time compared to road miles.
+You can use hour meters to measure this and make sure maintenance is done correctly.
+Out of all of the trained paramedics, a further one hundred of those are advanced paramedics.
 This dual system – which has been in place for as long nearly as the fire brigade itself – is unique to Dublin in the entire British Isles.
 Other regions, including the rest of the country, split the resources, with the ambulances under the auspices of the National Ambulance Service under the HSE and the fire brigades under county councils.